PX4/PX4-Devguide/en/log/flight_log_analysis.md

 [pyulog](https://github.com/PX4/pyulog) is a python package to parse ULog files, along with a set of command-line scripts to extract/display ULog information and convert them to other file formats.

 Key features:
 * Python library for parsing ULog files.
-Base library used by a number of other uLog analysis and visualisation tools.
+Base library used by a number of other ULog analysis and visualisation tools.
 * Scripts to extract/display ULog information:
   * *ulog_info*: display information from an ULog file.
   * *ulog_messages*: display logged messages from an ULog file.